 We have a highly qualified pain research staff which is currently conducting several clinical trials.
-Active participation of fellows in ongoing clinical research is encouraged.
+Active participation of fellows in ongoing clinical research is mandatory.
 There are also opportunities to present research papers at the local and national level.

 New Academic Year